DataBiosphere/toil/README.md

 * _Is there an API for the jobTree top level commands?_

     Not really - at this point please use scriptTree and the few command line utilities present in the bin directory.

+* _Why am I getting the error "ImportError: No module named etree.ElementTree"?_

+    The version of python in your path is less than 2.5.
+When jobTree spawns a new job it will use the python found in your PATH.
+Make sure that the first python in your PATH points to a python version greater than or equal to 2.5 but less than 3.0